2002 United States House of Representatives elections in South Carolina: Predictions

+Results

 District 2

 Initially elected in a 2001 special election, incumbent Republican Congressman Joe Wilson sought a full term.
 This conservative district, which spans from the southern coast of South Carolina to Columbia in central South Carolina, easily elected Wilson in 2001.
 This year, he faced only United Citizens candidate Mark Whittington and Libertarian nominee Jim Legg, whom he crushed in a landslide.